asymmetricstar/web-admin/README.md

 ## ✅ ZeroDB Admin UI Deveploment
- * The new admin ui webside is still in development.
+ * The new admin interface is still in development.

 ---
 ![Admin UI](webadmin.png)